 Participants, volunteers, event staff and spectators must pass through a security screening prior to entering Grant Park.
 Items deemed to be dangerous or inappropriate will be confiscated or denied access at the sole discretion of security personnel.

-Prohibited items in Grant Park and on the course route include, but are not limited to:*
+Prohibited items in Grant Park include, but are not limited to:*

 - Large bags (backpacks, suitcases and rolling bags)